ITI/searcch/README.md

 To stop containers, use the `down` command with docker-compose.

-Example: `docker-compose --projet-name searcch-frontend down prod` will stop the production container
+Example: `docker-compose --project-name searcch-frontend down prod` will stop the production container

-### setting environment variables
+### Setting environment variables

 searcch-frontend requires various environment variables to be set in a prod-variables.env and dev-variables.env file.
-You can use the .env file as the source, adding the proper prod and dev environment information.
+You can use the .env file in the searcch repo as a sample starting point and add the proper prod and dev environment information.

 ### Using github API key to build the docker image